 What are you tired of running from?
 Maybe it’s a meeting, a parent, a person of authority, your personal demons, whatever it is, it’s exhausting you.
 You must take your place.
 Your paychecks come from a church but your blessing is from God.

 Your field might be your family, your young people, your values and you must fight for them against the devil, your own laziness, apathy, the culture and more.
 I don’t believe Shammah’s fight was short.
 I believe it took some time.
 If you fight too hard too early you’ll lose steam, momentum and possibly your job.
 Fight for the long haul not the short term.

 In addition, I don’t believe the fight was over lentils.
 A field of lentils is where the fight happened, the fight was on principle.
 Shammah may have said to himself, “This far, no further” or maybe he quoted Gandalf, “You shall not pass!”
 Let us not fight over the frivilous (programs, policies, or privileges) but for the big picture, the spiritual growth of students within the context of the whole church.

 - Every victory is the Lord’s

 This should not go without saying.
-There are days we fight and win and take the credit when in reality it was the Lord who did it.
+There are days you fight and win and take the credit when in reality it was the Lord who did it.
 When someone changes their mind, takes our side, or helps us push, we must look at it in the larger context of what God is doing.
-We may win a battle but the war is still raging.
+You may win a battle but the war is still raging.